lambdaclass/concrete/docs/PREDICTABLE_FAILURE_DISCIPLINE.md

 ## Principle

-Predictable code has **no hidden control flow**.
-Every exit from a function is visible in the source: a normal return, an explicit error return via `Result`, or a `break`/`continue`.
-There are no runtime surprises — no abort, no OOM, no panic, no unwinding, no exception, no longjmp.
+Predictable code has **no hidden effect or recovery mechanism**.
+Recoverable failure is visible as a return value, while language-defined checked operations may terminate through an explicit runtime trap unless their obligations are discharged.
+There is no panic/unwind, exception, catch, or `longjmp`.

-This is what "failure-only discipline" means: the only failures that can happen are the ones the programmer wrote.
+This is what the discipline means: recoverable paths are written in the source, and terminal paths are classified by the operation/profile rather than appearing through hidden authority or unwinding.

 ---